Springfield, Ohio: Media

+Infrastructure

 Transportation

 Ohio State Route 72 runs north–south through downtown Springfield.
 U.S. Highway 40 runs east–west through the downtown.
 U.S. Highway 68 runs north–south on the west edge of the city.
 Interstate 70 runs east–west to the south of the city.

-Springfield–Beckley Municipal Airport, a civil-military airport, is 6.6 miles south of Springfield, between US 68 and Ohio Route 72.
+Springfield–Beckley Municipal Airport, a civil-military airport, is located 5 nmi south-southwest of Springfield's central business district.
 The closest airport with commercial passenger flights is Dayton International Airport, 27.2 miles to the west.

 Springfield was once served by passenger railroads: the New York Central at its Big Four Depot, with trains for Cincinnati, Detroit, Cleveland and New York City, demolished in 1969; and the Pennsylvania Railroad at its station, with trains for Richmond, Indiana, and Chicago.
 The last train from Springfield left on April 30, 1971: an unnamed remnant of the New York Central's Ohio State Limited, run by Penn Central on the Cincinnati–Columbus–Cleveland route.